mguilarducci/generator-wpgtx/README.md

 ## Configuring Grunt

-The theme generated has come with `Gruntfile.js` almost fully configured, leaving only configure `FTP` information to `deploy` and install the necessary dependencies for everything to work properly.
+The theme generated comes with a `Gruntfile.js` almost fully configured, leaving only configure `FTP` information to `deploy` and install the necessary dependencies for everything to work properly.

 To do this, go to the theme directory and enter the following command: